HassanAbdelwahed/web-based-email-program/README.md

   - sorting mails by data, read and unread, level of importance
   - searching of mails by any keyword in the mail
   - folder of important messages.
+  - searching of mails by sender, receiver, importance, date, subject, body.

 ## Installation
 This Apllication require angular and spring boot installation.